 But wait — there’s more!
 (This is the part where I prick the balloon.)
 Because the simple fact is most (if any) are not making any meaningful or verifiable income directly from blogging. (“Verifiable” meaning subject to independent 3rd party scrutiny).

 Huh (you say)!

-A slightly modified version of the tried and true bait-and-switch scams run by the traveling snake oil hustlers of yesteryear.
+A slightly modified version of the tried and true bait-and-switch scams run by the travelling snake oil hustlers.